 You might also want to add “exclusions” on the GDN if you are running display or remarketing ads.
 The GDN has thousands of sites that have opted into their network and not all of them will be sites you want your ads to appear on.
 For instance, you might not want your ads to show on certain political sites or sites that do not match what your brand stands for.
 In this case, you can exclude URLs from showing your display or remarketing ads so that your brand is protected.

 Stay Up To Date

-Keeping your website and social media up to date will also help to keep your brand safe.
+Keeping your website design and social media up to date will also help to keep your brand safe.
 When it comes to your brand, it is critical to ensure you’re using the right language for your company and keeping a consistent brand voice, and that your content is viewable and compliant with ADA standards.
 Keeping your site secure will help guard against fraud or even people attempting to hack your site.
 Make sure you present your brand with transparency, or you run the risk of making your brand seem fraudulent itself.
 Results Repeat can help with all of this if you’re feeling lost or have a question.

 Brand visibility is a huge factor in digital marketing.
 By putting your company’s name out there, you can garner a lot of new interest in your products, but it’s important to know where your content is going.
 Brand safety is what takes the “set it and forget it” aspect out of digital marketing, as it’s something to constantly monitor.
 Thankfully, there are plenty of tools that can help you monitor your brand reputation in various ways, such as tracking brand mentions online.
 Tracking online mentions to see how people are directly interacting with a brand online, allows for quick action to be taken if brand safety is at risk.